dustywhite7/Econ8320/SlidesCode/6 - Pandas.md

 <!-- - Flat Files (we kind of skipped this) -->
 - Lists of lists
 - Dictionaries
+- Custom Classes

-Neither of these are particularly conducive to data exploration and quick manipulation
+None of these are particularly conducive to data exploration and quick manipulation

 ---